 - Bring a medium saucepan of water to a boil and add chicken.
 Lower to medium heat and cover.
-Simmer for 15-17 minutes until chicken fully cooked through.
+Simmer for 15-17 minutes until the chicken is fully cooked through.
 Remove and shred using a fork until fine.

 - Combine the shredded chicken, cream cheese, buffalo sauce, onion powder, and garlic powder in a bowl.
 Mix well until fully combined and creamy.

 - Place a won ton on a flat surface and spoon a heaping teaspoon of buffalo chicken filling in the center.
-Using your finger, wet all four edges of the won ton with water and fold over into a triangle, pinching the edges to seal the rangoon together.
+Using your finger, wet all four edges of the won ton with water and fold it over into a triangle, pinching the edges to seal the rangoon together.

-- Fill a large dutch oven with 1-2 inches of canola or vegetable oil and place on high heat until roughly 360 °F. Once hot, place 5-6 rangoons in the dutch oven at a time, and fry until golden.
+- Fill a large Dutch oven with 1-2 inches of canola or vegetable oil and place on high heat until roughly 360°F. Once hot, place 5-6 rangoons in the Dutch oven at a time, and fry until golden.
 About 20-30 seconds per rangoon, flipping if necessary to ensure even cooking.
 They will cook fast so be sure to monitor.
 The edges will burn quickly.